Observation of broadband super-absorption of electromagnetic waves through space-time symmetry breaking: Methods

 \section{{Methods}}

 \bmhead{Transmission-line circuit design} We designed the transmission-line circuit to replicate the behavior of a normally incident electromagnetic wave upon a temporally modulated lossy, non-magnetic, dielectric layer followed by a 0.6 m spacer medium, finally backed by a perfect electric conductor (PEC).
-The circuit is composed of a time varying resistor, a capacitor, and a shorted transmission line (a detailed illustration of the circuit is shown in Fig. \ref{fig2}a).
+The circuit is composed of a time varying resistor, a capacitor, and a shorted transmission line (a detailed illustration of the circuit is shown in Fig. \ref{fig2}(A)).
 The time varying resistor is implemented through the use of a microwave switch with a single-pole-double-throw (SPDT) configuration.
-The switch alternates between a high resistance and low resistance and is controlled using a square wave control signal (as shown in Fig. \ref{fig3}a) oscillating between 0 and 2 V and is biased by applying a positive and negative DC potential of 5 V. We use the capacitance and inductance per unit length of the transmission line to determine the wavenumber of the transmission line, to then find the correct electrical length of the shorted transmission line \cite{pozar2012microwave}.
+The switch alternates between a high resistance and low resistance and is controlled using a square wave control signal (as shown in Fig. \ref{fig3}(A)) oscillating between 0 and 2 V and is biased by applying a positive and negative DC potential of 5 V. The values of resistance the switch alternates between are determined by the following equation:

-\bmhead{Numerical Simulations} Both the SI and TSI absorbers, implemented as transmission-line circuits, were simulated with CST Microwave Studio 2022 using the CST EM-Circuit Co-Simulation Transient solver.
+We choose \(M_{\text{mod}}\) = 0.99 to find the values of the required resistances.
+These are then rounded to the closest available commercial values.
+We use the capacitance and inductance per unit length of the transmission line to determine the wavenumber of the transmission line, to then find the correct electrical length of the shorted transmission line \cite{pozar2012microwave}. \bmhead{Numerical Simulations} Both the SI and TSI absorbers, implemented as transmission-line circuits, were simulated with CST Microwave Studio 2022 using the CST EM-Circuit Co-Simulation Transient solver.
+More details on this full-wave simulation set-up are available in Supplementary Section 5.
 Simulations of the idealized structures were instead conducted using Lumerical FDTD Solutions.
 The time-varying absorbing element is modeled as a resistive sheet with a time-varying conductivity, implemented via the Flexible Material Plugin framework.
 The simulation mesh size is set to 3.26334 mm, and the time step is fixed at 7.62011 ps.
 The thickness of the resistive sheet is set to equal one mesh size.
 Metal boundary condition is applied to serve as the reflective PEC surface of the absorber.